ATNYCHI-ZERO/WORKS/README.md

 # WORKS
 ========================= BEGIN BLOCK =========================

-BRANDON JOSEPH KELLY – COMPLETE FACTUAL INVENTORY
+BRENDON JOSEPH KELLY – COMPLETE FACTUAL INVENTORY
 I hereby declare that all conceptual models, theoretical weapon frameworks, harmonic energy concepts, aerospace ideas, and any other non-operational technical systems I have created are freely released to the United States